Trump holds first rally after assassination attempt with his new running mate, Vance, by his side

-GRAND RAPIDS, Mich. — (AP) — Donald Trump is holding his first campaign rally since he survived an attempted assassination last week, returning to the battleground state of Michigan alongside his new running mate.
+GRAND RAPIDS, Mich. — (AP) — Donald Trump is holding his first campaign rally since he survived an attempted assassination, returning to the battleground state of Michigan alongside his new running mate.

-Exactly a week after the July 13 shooting in Pennsylvania that left Trump with a bloodied ear, killed one man in the crowd and left two others injured, he opened by offering a "very special thanks to Americans nationwide, including all of you here today for your extraordinary outpouring of love and support in the wake of the horrific last Saturday evening."
+"It was exactly one week ago, even to the hour, even to the minute," Trump said, reflecting on the July 13 shooting in Pennsylvania that left him with a bloodied ear, killed one supporter in the crowd and left two others injured.

-The crowd responded by chanting, “Fight, fight, fight!”
-The gauze on his ear appeared to have been replaced by a skin-colored bandage.
+“I stand before you only by the grace of almighty God,” he said, the white gauze on his ear now replaced by a skin-colored bandage.

+“I shouldn’t be here right now," he went on.
+“Something very special happened."

 Trump was joined by Ohio Sen. JD Vance at the pair's first event together since they became the GOP's nominees at the Republican National Convention in Milwaukee.